valentina-b/book-my-wedding-wish/README.md

 and information passed through the URLs might be helpful.

 When a wishlist name is created, it is converted to lower case and the spaces are replaced with hyphens.
 For example, 'Amy and Robert' will be turned into `amy-and-robert`.
 This is then stored as a unique wishlist name which is used in the URLs linking to the owner and guest views.
 The owner view adds `/owner` to the URL containing the wishlist name, such as `www.domain.com/amy-and-robert/owner`.
-An unregistered guest acceses the wishlist by adding `/guest` to the URL, such as `www.domain.com/amy-and-robert/guest`.
+An unregistered guest accesses the wishlist by adding `/guest` to the URL, such as `www.domain.com/amy-and-robert/guest`.
 A registered guest will have to add their submitted name and surname in lower case with space between them like so - `www.domain.com/amy-and-robert/guest/ashley-smith`.

 This logic is great for accessing your information again and makes the links look more pleasant than having a bunch of id numbers in them.
 However, this also means that - whoever has the guest view can also manipulate the link to access owner page view and edit the data.